 When you're done talking you can flip the mic upright to automatically mute yourself, which is a nice feature, and the headset comes with three EQ modes for general gaming; precise mid and high detail for streaming and pro gaming and a neutral mode for accuracy and best for movies and music.

-- Read our Astro A20 review
+- Read the full review: Astro A20

 Audeze Penrose X